Prism TFL with InCopper™ Technology - More Reasons to Love Your LaminatesOthers Products

 1. What is InCopper™ ?

-InCopper™ is a proprietary technology developed by ARAUCO and Codelco, the largest copper mining company in the world.
+InCopper™ is a proprietary technology developed jointly by forest products industry leader ARAUCO, and Codelco, the largest copper mining company in the world.
 InCopper consists of a mixture of copper salts developed expressly for laminate applications.

 2. How is this technology incorporated into PRISM panels?